What Happens When a Domain Expires? (with timeline)

 1.)Domains Registered in LaunchPad (register.hostgator.com)

-The first 35 days you can renew without additional cost except for the regular renewal fee.
-In the 36th day, the domain will enter an auction.
+In the first 35 days, you can renew without additional cost except for the regular renewal fee.
+On the 36th day, the domain will enter an auction.
 If the current owner wants to renew the domain, he can but only if the domain hasn’t received a bid yet.

 2.)Domains Registered with eNom